-When I first booked the tickets, and somewhere in between that time and before I left for Athens, I check the weather a couple of times.
+When I first booked the tickets, and somewhere between that time and before I left for Athens, I checked the weather a couple of times.
 It said sunny, 28 degrees.
-I was fully prepared to embrace summer once more, as an escape from the Romanian fall which is not always sunny.
+I was fully prepared to embrace summer once more as an escape from the Romanian fall, which is not always sunny.

 Day 1 in Athens, Greece

 Arrived in Athens on a sunny but windy Wednesday morning around 10 am.
 I took the metro from the airport to get to the city.
 It was 10 euros for a one-way trip.
-There were 2 of us and I asked at the counter if there is any cheaper ticket we could buy.
-The answer was ‘no’, but later on our trip, we found out that it was a cheaper option.
-That’s a very warming greeting to Greece.
+There were 2 of us, and I asked at the counter if there is any cheaper ticket we could buy.
+The answer was ‘no,’ but later on our trip, we found out that it was a cheaper option.
+That’s a very warm greeting to Greece.

 I thought it was expensive and I found it funny because Greece was supposed to be struggling with their finances.
 After a quick Google search, we discover some painful truths about Greece.
 The high unemployment rate, one of the most expensive transport in Europe and an overall inflation in the market.